I'd been too late.

 "Hmm."
 He leaned on an elbow.
 "Cocaine?"

 "I was having a bad day."
-I looked around the walls where my wallpaper had once been.
+I looked around the room where my wallpaper had once been.
 Random strands still clung to the walls.
 "I haven't and won't do it again."

 "Good.
 And weed?"

 I shrugged.
 "Probably, I haven't looked to be honest."
 I opened my sock drawer and rummaged through.
 If I had any anywhere it'd be there.
 It's where I'd always kept it.
 My fingers grazed a plastic bag and I pulled it out.
 I still had a little, so I left the room again to throw it into my brother's room.
 "Happier?"
 I asked, shutting my door.